 Carrboro Town Commons, 301 W Main St, Carrboro NC 27510

-All goods sold were produced within 50 miles of the Market, and the farmers and artisans themselves run the Market.
-In fact, the actual owner of each business or farm is present at Market each week.
+All goods sold were produced within 50 miles of the market, and the farmers and artisans themselves run the market.
+SNAP: Double Bucks up to $25, as of February 7, 2026.

 University Place, 201 S Estes Dr, Chapel Hill NC 27514